-- Research the position, organization and industry.
-Learn about the history, products and/or services, growth, future prospects, and any recent press the organization has received.
-This will help you to ask intelligent questions during the interview. - ❖ Speak to people in the industry prior to the interview.
+- Research the position, organization and the industry.
+Learn about the history, products and/or services, growth, future prospects, and any recent press the organization or industry has received.
+This research enables you to ask intelligent questions during the interview. - Whenever possible, speak to people in the industry prior to the interview.
 If possible, talk to someone who works for the organization you are interviewing with.
-Try to get a feel for the culture of the organization, and any current trends in the industry. - ❖ Prepare answers to commonly asked questions in advance.
-Start with the list in this guide. - ❖ Decide on your attire well in advance of the interview.
+Try to get a feel for the culture of the organization, and any current trends in the industry. - Prepare answers to commonly asked questions in advance.
+Review the list at the end of this guide.
+Remember, you may have only about 20 minutes to convince the interviewer that you are the best candidate. - Decide on your attire well in advance of the interview.
 When in doubt, be conservative.
-Perfume or cologne should be used sparingly, if at all. - ❖ When scheduling, write down the full name of the organization and the exact time, place and length of the interview.
-Also get the interviewer's name if possible. - ❖ Plan to arrive 15 minutes prior to the scheduled time of the interview.
-Bring extra copies of your resume, and a pen and paper for notes after the interview. - Schedule a Practice Interview at the Career Center.
-A Practice Interview is digitally recorded and then reviewed with a professional advisor.
-Please call the front desk to schedule this service.
+Perfume or cologne should be used sparingly, if at all. - When scheduling, write down the full name of the organization and the exact time, place and length of the interview. - Check the interviewer's name beforehand.
+If you need to clarify pronunciation, call the organization. - Bring along extra copies of your resume, and a pen and paper to jot down notes after the interview. - Plan to arrive 15 minutes prior to the scheduled time of the interview to give you enough time to freshen up and relax!